opnsense/docs/source/manual/dynamic_routing.rst

        **Remote AS**                       AS (Autonomous System) number of the neighbor, required for establishing a BGP session.
        **BGP MD5 Password**                Password used for MD5 authentication of BGP connections to enhance security.
        **Weight**                          Default weight for routes from this neighbor; higher weight increases path preference within the same AS.
        **Local Initiater IP**              Specify the local IP address used to establish connections with the neighbor.
+Only relevant for MD5 authentication.
        **Update-Source Interface**         Interface where BGP sessions are sourced from, typically required when using loopback addresses.
        **IPv6 link-local interface**       Interface for IPv6 link-local neighbors, used primarily for link-local IPv6 addressing.
        **Next-Hop-Self**                   Sets the local router as the next hop for routes advertised to the neighbor, commonly used in Route Reflector setups.